NguyenAndrew/mof-java/README.md

 ## FAQ

-Q: What problem(s) does this library solve.
+**Q:** What problem(s) does this library solve.

-A: This library solves the problem of delivering production code faster.
+**A:** This library solves the problem of delivering production code faster.
 By using an explicit when/verify structure it helps solve problems 3-6 from the [Unit Testing Guidelines](https://github.com/NguyenAndrew/Unit-Testing-Guidelines).

+---

-Q: Why should I use this dependency instead of making my own private methods to setup mocks?
+**Q:** Why should I use this dependency instead of making my own private methods to setup mocks?

-A: Private methods can help abstract method call over mocks (such as abstracting whens and verifies), but doesn't help coordinate how your tests interacts with these mocks (which can be a major time sink).
+**A:** Private methods can help abstract method call over mocks (such as abstracting whens and verifies), but doesn't help coordinate how your tests interacts with these mocks (which can be a major time sink).
 This library solves this problem.

+---

-Q: Won't this dependency create an additional maintance cost on my project?
+**Q:** Won't this dependency create an additional maintance cost on my project?

-A: This library is MIT licensed and deployed over Maven Central.
+**A:** This library is MIT licensed and deployed over Maven Central.
 The source code is fully available and is fully unit tested to help provide developer confidence.
 Also, this library is easy to seperate and remove, as mentioned later in the FAQ.

+---

-Q: Wont this cause confusion with developers that are not familiar on how to use this library?
+**Q:** Wont this cause confusion with developers that are not familiar on how to use this library?

-A: While there may be additional costs upfront to learn this library, it will save much time when creating new features to your code.
+**A:** While there may be additional costs upfront to learn this library, it will save much time when creating new features to your code.
 This depedency has been shown to save many hours on business production code.

+---

-Q: I don't believe it is a good practice to couple a default set of verifies with whens.
+**Q:** I don't believe it is a good practice to couple a default set of verifies with whens.
 Doesn't this seem like an anti-pattern?

-A: Your test code is already doing this coupling implicity.
+**A:** Your test code is already doing this coupling implicity.
 This dependency defines this structure explicitly, through the construction of the Mof object(s), and takes advantage of this defined structure to achieve testing intelligence capabilities.

+---

-Q: What are these "testing intelligence capabilities"?
+**Q:** What are these "testing intelligence capabilities"?

-A: Intelligence capabilities include: Encouraging code to become straightforward through Service Dipath Chains (Not included in Legacy), Avoiding under and overmocking through clearly defined structures, Reusable code by reducing the amount of one-off private methods, and Only needing to create the whens and verifies for a specific test.
+**A:** Intelligence capabilities include: Encouraging code to become straightforward through Service Dipath Chains (Not included in Legacy), Avoiding under and overmocking through clearly defined structures, Reusable code by reducing the amount of one-off private methods, and Only needing to create the whens and verifies for a specific test.

+---

-Q: Should I use Mof (Default) or Nof (Backup).
+**Q:** Should I use Mof (Default) or Nof (Backup).

-A: Start with Mof (Default).
+**A:** Start with Mof (Default).
 If Mof (Default) doesn't work, Nof (Backup) will work for any other use case.

+---

-Q: Does this library support TDD?
+**Q:** Does this library support TDD?

-A: Yes.
+**A:** Yes.
 You can use this library using both TDD, and not TDD.
 After learning the library, it should make both TDD and non-TDD faster in the short term and long term.

+---

-Q: Should I made one Mof per class, or one Mof per method-under-test?
+**Q:** Should I made one Mof per class, or one Mof per method-under-test?

-A: Mof and Nof supports both styles.
+**A:** Mof and Nof supports both styles.
 I have seen this library works best by making a Mof object for each method-under-test, where that method has multiple unit tests.

+---

-Q: Shouldn't you have all methods in a class reuse the same predefined mocks and whens?
+**Q:** Shouldn't you have all methods in a class reuse the same predefined mocks and whens?

-A: It should.
+**A:** It should.
 This dependency allows for that use case, and additionally also allows for the case where methods may have different initial mock state depending on which method is called.

+---

-Q: Why not create separate whens and verifies objects to construct MockCoach?
+**Q:** Why not create separate whens and verifies objects to construct MockCoach?

-A: This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.
+**A:** This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.

+---

-Q: I want to remove this library (Didn't like the user experience, found a better library, etc).
+**Q:** I want to remove this library (Didn't like the user experience, found a better library, etc).
 How difficult is it to do so?

-A: Using Mof replaces the implicit whens and verifies between your different unit tests with explicit code.
+**A:** Using Mof replaces the implicit whens and verifies between your different unit tests with explicit code.
 The process of removing the library is simple: Remove the explicit structure by copying and paste those extra whens and verifies back into each of your unit tests.

 ## Changelog